-Koi fish is the stunning creation of nature and they have already invaded the whole world.
+Koi fish is a stunning creation of nature and they have already invaded the whole world.
 Japanese believe Koi is a symbol of luck.
-However, this domesticated variant, Koi fish colored your aquarium and also, they bring fortune to your life.
+However, this domesticated variant, Koi fish colored your aquarium and also, bring fortune to your life.
 There are so many Koi Fish Facts you should learn.

 Koi fish care facts

 - 2 Can koi live with other fish (tankmates)?

 - 3 There are many fish species that can live with Koi fish in the same tank.